Tree of Heaven, Ailanthus altissima and Staghorn Sumac, Rhus typhina, can be difficult to differentiate in the winter months.

 Tree of Heaven tend to lose its seed pods but can retain them in the winter.(Pictured below)

-Tree of Heaven on the other hand is very hairy.(Below)
+Tree of Heaven on the other hand has a distictive bud scar shown below:

 The base of the trunk on Sumac tends to be smooth.(Below)